sebinxavi/Dockerizing-a-Node.js-web-app/README.md

 ## Building the Docker image

-I have already developed the Dockerfile and Node.js app and it is available in
+I have already developed the Dockerfile and Node.js app and it is available in my [GitHub Repository](https://github.com/sebinxavi/Dockerizing-a-Node.js-web-app/)

 ### Node.js app